Gluten-free bread has gained a bit of a reputation for being crumbly and tasteless.

 Because of this, many gluten-free home bakers have taken matters into their own hands and created their own delicious recipes.

 Step forward Reg.
-Nutritionist Abby Foreman’s recipe for gluten-free seeded bread rolls!
+Nutritionist Abby Foreman and her delicious recipe for gluten-free seeded bread rolls!

 As a Coeliac, Abby knows only too well the unappealing taste of many gluten-free breads.
 In the quest for better breads, she’s created these seeded bread rolls are packed with fibre, vitamins, and minerals, and can be batch cooked and frozen.
 Simply reheat in a warm oven – perfect for when you really need a bread bun with your lunchtime soup!

 1 cup quinoa flakes